-How soft and hard credit inquiries affect your credit score
+How credit inquiries affect your credit score

 How inquiries affect your credit score